jjrh92/JulioBot/README.md

 About The Project <img src="https://media2.giphy.com/media/4ZrRpqbSaWoyZYRoCd/giphy.gif" width="30px"> Acerca del Proyecto
 </h1>

 Telegram bot that connects with OpenAI to respond user questions using /gpt.
 It can give you a METAR with the /metar command, TAF with the /taf command, and weather with /clima command.
-It also supports a notifications system that allows you to be updated via telegram when somebody connects to a voice channel in Discord.
+It also supports a notifications system that allows you to be contacted via telegram when somebody connects to a voice channel in Discord.
+It also sends 2 messages a day to said telegram chat/or group chat.
+One with a morning joke (good morning), and one with a NASA Picture of the Day for the good night.
+The content of these 2 messages are totally random and are fetched from 2 different API calls.

 Bot de Telegram que se conecta con OpenAI para responder preguntas de los usuarios usando /gpt.
 Puede proporcionarle un METAR con el comando /metar y el clima con el comando /clima.
-Tambien soporta un sistema de notificaciones que avisa cuando un usuario se une a un canal de voz de discord.
+Tambien soporta un sistema de notificaciones que avisa por Telegram cuando un usuario se une a un canal de voz de Discord.
+Ademas envia 2 mensajes al dia a dicho chat/grupo de Telegram.
+Uno en la mañana con una broma de buenos dias y el otro en la noche con una foto diaria de la NASA para las buenas noches.
+El contenido de estos 2 mensajes son aleatorios y obtenidos de 2 diferentes llamadas a dichas APIs.

 <h1 align="center">
 Built With <img src="https://media0.giphy.com/media/uhQuegHFqkVYuFMXMQ/giphy.gif" width="30px">Hecho Con
 </h1>

-NodeJS, express, openai, dontenv, telegraf.
+NodeJS, Axios, Discord.js, Express, Openai, dontenv, telegraf, checkwx, NASA (APOD).

 <!-- GETTING STARTED -->
 <h1 align="center">